kubernetes/enhancements/keps/sig-storage/6058-csi-global-mount-fallback/README.md

   their global mounts through an interface, so adding FC or iSCSI is implementing one call, not changing the volume manager.
 NFS does not use `MountDevice` and is unaffected.
-- Raw block volumes.
-Their volume data is already node-global, so the pod-local failure mode cannot happen for them, and the staging path they can still leak waits for beta: `GlobalVolume` carries one path, while a block volume's staging, publish and device paths sit under different roots.
+- The pod-local fallback for raw block volumes.
+Their volume data is already node-global, so the pod-local failure mode cannot happen for them.
+The staging path they can still leak is recovered by the listing, which is in scope and in alpha.
 - Changing the CSI specification or any contract with drivers.
 Nothing here requires a driver change.
 - Recovering a volume whose global `vol_data.json` is also unreadable.
 With